mohiulislam/mohiulislam/README.md

   I passed the "Think In Redux Way" course Batch-2 with 97.17% marks and received certificates.

 ---

-## Summary

-Passionate and self-taught front-end web developer.
-Strong team player and adept at collaborative work.
-Efficient and effective in tasks through smart work strategies.
-Enthusiastic learner, continuously exploring new technologies.
-Adaptable and willing to learn any new technologies required to meet project requirements.

 **Notable:** Prioritizing ethical considerations, I ensure my work aligns with the principles of halal.
 I will never work for gambling, betting, alcohol, usury (Riba or interest), MLM.